Professor, Biochemistry and Toxicology

 In my research group we study the adverse effects of chemicals on biological systems with a focus on mitochondria.
 The types of chemicals we investigate include environmental contaminants, pesticides, plastics, nanoparticles and dietary fats.
 Mitochondria are important subcellular organelles that are called the powerhouse of the cell because they convert the food we eat to cellular energy known as ATP.
 One area of interest is the ability of chemicals to cause oxidative stress in mitochondria which involves the generation of reactive oxygen species (ROS) such as superoxide anion radical, hydrogen peroxide and hydroxyl radical.
 ROS can oxidize cellular protein, DNA and membranes causing dysfunction that eventually leads to cell death and disease.
 Organisms are able to defend themselves against the adverse effects of ROS by using antioxidant vitamins, enzymes and glutathione.
 Our work examines how chemicals and antioxidants interact to affect cellular and mitochondrial function.
-We are currently studying the role of mitochondrial dysfunction in the onset of Type 2 diabetes and Parkinson's disease.
 The scientific discipline for this type of research is toxicology which is represented nationally by the Society of Toxicology, SOT.

 SOT is dedicated to creating a safer and healthier world by advancing the science of toxicology.

 - Terrah Goeden, Martha Kurtz, Ian Quitadamo and Carin Thomas.
 Community-Based Inquiry in Allied Health Biochemistry Promotes Equity by Improving Critical Thinking for Women and Showing Promise for Increasing Content Gains for Ethnic Minority Students.
 Journal of Chemical Education 92:788-796, 2015.